-• You can find the Gain and Phase margins by clicking on the FRODE button.
-This will automatically position the vertical markers, and place the gain and phase margins, and the frequency at wheich they occur in the Marker information area.
+• You can find the Gain and Phase margins by clicking on the FROME button.
+This will automatically position the vertical markers, and place the gain and phase margins, and the frequency at which they occur in the Marker information area.
 In this example the Phase margin is 49.8 degrees at 6148 Hz where the gain becomes unity.
 The Gain Margin of -10.2 dB where the phase margin becomes 0 is a measure of how tolerant the design is to variation due to components, voltage, temperature and load.

 This power supply has high gain (>50 dB) below about 20 Hz.
 It is here that we need a large signal generator amplitude (the stimulus) to ensure a measureable response.
 The power supply output impedance is proportional to gain.
 At high gains, the effective output impedance is low, and perturbations in load current will not cause large changes in output voltage.
-As the frequency increases, gain reduces, and effective output impedance increases.
-At some point, typically for a gain of less than 20 dB, the effective output impedance becomes so high that the power supply does not source the load current without significant output voltage variation.
+As the frequency increases, gain reduces, and effective output impedance becomes so high that the power supply does not source the load current without significant output voltage variation.
 At this frequency we need an alternative current source - such as output capacitors, to supply the load.